JonathanJonsson/JonathanJonsson/README.md

 ### I'm going to study 🕐:
 * C++ with UnrealEngine

+### Relevant work experience
+I have a masters degree in chemical engineering, enabling me to work as project manager, handling teams of between 3 - 15 people.
+I have also worked with coaching senior positions into implementing LEAN and Agile ways of working.

 ### Fun fact about me ⚡:
-* I have masters degree in chemical engineering.
-In my spare time I am with my family, play games (of course) and brew beer.
+* In my spare time I am with my family, play games (of course) and brew beer.

 ### Do not hesitate to get in contact with me!
 ////CONTACTDETAILS GOES HERE